xrrhythmsuk/xruk-player/assets/tunes/tune-lab.md

 Another bit of old London samba-fusion, this one a surdo variation for Funk like our normal Conga but from the same source as Funk Break 1

 ### [Forest Thump (Draft)](/#/listen/Tune%20Lab/Forest%20Thump%20(Draft))
 Sign: *Arms up and stand on one leg*
+Difficulty: Hard

 A standout from the 2025 band camp that spent quite a bit of time outside of the lab!
 Still evolving though so keep checking back